 And later, if even this becomes too easy, you can do steps at home.

-If you do steps every day, you’ll not only increase the strength of your piriformis muscle but also of all other muscles in your leg.
+If you step every day, you’ll not only increase the strength of your piriformis muscle but also of all other muscles in your leg.

 Also, you will increase your stamina and the cartilage in your knee thereby reducing problems of osteoarthritis.